Van Aert primed to shed nearly man championship tag at worlds - RFI

 The fairytale ending for them would be for Van Aert to take the men's road race honours on the final day of competition and follow in the footsteps of fellow Belgians like Eddie Merckx (1967/71/74) and two-time champion Freddy Maertens (1976/81).

-The 27-year-old took silver in both last year's road race and at the Tokyo Olympics -- the latter after three stage wins in the Tour de France.
+The 27-year-old took silver in last year's time-trial and road race and in the Tokyo Olympics road race -- the latter after three stage wins in the Tour de France.

 Van Aert will face stiff competition for the road race on September 26 -- a 268.3 kilometres ride from Antwerp to Leuven -- from defending champion Julian Alaphilippe.